WE-Kaito/calorie-and-workout-tracker-neuefische-capstone/README.md

   - Past dates are colored by success.
   - Show and increase the streak indicator after 3+ days of sticking to your diet.

+**Created with:**
+- React + Next.js
+- Libraries: react-calendar, styled-components, lottie-react

 ---

 !!!
 Not maintained further.
 I am currently [rebulding the app as a side project](https://github.com/WE-Kaito/calorie-and-workout-tracker-mobile) using React Native and Firebase.

-As my first graduation project, this was very rough around the edges and tought me much.
+As my first graduation project, this was a bit rough around the edges and tought me much.
 Data is only saved in the browsers local storage, so not using a database and user accounts is also an issue, especially for mobile use.

 ---

-Watch the demo:
+Watch the demo on YouTube:

 [![trackerVideo](./assets/thumbnail.jpg)](https://www.youtube.com/watch?v=C5IOIIUKorI)